Greg’s blog

 The GPU That Started It All

 My local LLM journey began with a graphics card, specifically an NVIDIA GeForce RTX 3090 with 24 GB of VRAM.
-I did not buy it from a computer store or unbox it fresh from a retail package.
-Instead, I got it from a former crypto miner who went late and blindly into crypto and burned himself when Ethereum changed the algorithm.
+I did not buy it new or unbox it from a retail package.
+Instead, I got it from a former crypto miner who entered crypto late, overcommitted, and lost money when Ethereum changed its consensus model.
 Prices for any decent GPU were still high at the time, as the crypto craze had transitioned to the AI craze.

-He had several of these cards, and I picked up one at a price that felt almost charitable.
+He had several of these cards, and I picked up one at a surprisingly low price.
 Looking back, I regret not buying the second one he had available.

 That single RTX 3090 joined my setup in May 2023, replacing an RTX 2080 Ti I had bought second-hand in November 2020 to work around limited lab access to GPUs.
 The RTX 2080 Ti carried me through most of my PhD research (I completed my doctorate in August 2021), and now sits retired in a closet.
 It is a quiet reminder of where this journey started.
 The 3090, by contrast, mostly saw gaming duty during my postdoc years; I simply did not have time for more research after September 2021.

 The GPU stayed the same through all the years that followed.
-Everything else around it changed, going from an Intel Core i5-6500 to a Ryzen 5 3600, and finally to a Ryzen 7 5800X.
-But the RTX 3090 remained the constant heart of my workstation.
+Everything else around the GPU changed, going from an Intel Core i5-6500 to a Ryzen 5 3600, and finally to a Ryzen 7 5800X.
+But the RTX 3090 remained the constant heart of my workstation, powerful enough to matter and idle enough to make me wonder what else it could be doing.

 The Idle Period

 After finishing my PhD and entering a two-year-long period as a full-time postdoc, I did not have much time to meaningfully use that GPU beyond casual gaming.
-It sat there, with this powerful accelerator built for massive parallel computation, rendering game frames and not much else.
+This powerful accelerator, built for massive parallel computation, mostly sat there rendering game frames and not much else.

-For work, I used ChatGPT with subscription the way many people do these days.
-It became my go-to assistant for generating reports, drafting text from bullet points, summarizing papers, and a dozen other tasks where a capable language model saves hours of effort.
+For work, I used ChatGPT with a subscription, as many people do these days.
+It became my go-to assistant for generating reports, drafting text from bullet points, summarizing papers, and other tasks where a capable language model saves hours.
 It was convenient, powerful, and completely remote.
 I never thought much about what happened behind that API endpoint.

-I did not jump directly into local LLMs though.
+I did not jump directly into local LLMs, though.
 While I was a full-time postdoc, I tested Galactica and Meta’s Llama models using PyTorch during scarce pockets of free time.
 I even tried to implement a simple RAG system.
-But I thought to myself at the time that we are not there yet.
+But I thought at the time that we were not there yet: the setup felt fragile, the model quality was uneven, and the results were not useful enough to justify the effort.

-Then came the LLM hype cycle (again), followed by the agent hype.
+Then came another wave of LLM excitement, followed by a growing interest in agents.
 And somewhere in the noise, I started wondering: what if I could run something like this locally?

 From Browsing to Trying

 I started casually browsing Reddit communities like r/LocalLLM and r/LocalLLaMA.
-Scrolling through posts of people running impressive setups, where quantized models squeezed through consumer GPUs and custom prompts turned LLMs into code reviewers and research assistants, gradually seeded a question that would not go away: could I do this too?
+Scrolling through posts about impressive setups, with quantized models squeezed onto consumer GPUs and custom prompts turning LLMs into code reviewers and research assistants, gradually seeded a question that would not go away: could I do this too?

 The barrier to entry felt lower than I expected.
-People were discussing GGUF formats, quantization schemes, and model architectures like it was a hobby anyone could pick up.
+People were discussing GGUF formats, quantization schemes, and model architectures as if the setup had become approachable for hobbyists.
 The community posts made it look accessible enough that I figured: why not?

 From Ollama to llama.cpp: A Three-Stage Journey